Spectrum Dance’s ‘Shot’ takes aim at racial profiling

 “Shot” is the first installment of Spectrum’s 2017 season, collectively titled “American — Identity, Race, or Culture?”
 While it goes into lecture mode roughly halfway through its 70-minute length, it’s primarily a dance-and-multimedia piece.

-Byrd’s starting point was the reaction of Reykia Scott as her husband Keith Lamont Scott was killed by police in Charlotte, N.C., in 2016.
+Byrd’s starting point was the reaction of Reykia Scott as her husband, Keith Lamont Scott, was killed by police in Charlotte, N.C., in 2016.
 She caught it all on a cellphone video that went viral.

 “The worry, fear, and the possibility of a deadly outcome in her voice before the shooting,” Byrd writes in his program notes, “broke my heart.”